 Ingredients

-- Stew meat or roast- I used a top round for mine and cut it down to ¾ inch chunks.
+- Stew meat or beef roast- I used a top round for my Stew meat or roast and cut it down to ¾ inch chunks.
+Even cheaper cuts of meat are easy to use in this recipe as the pressure cooker makes most meat tender.
+More on meat options below.

-- Canola oil- or any other neutral-flavored oil you prefer.
+- Olive oil- or any other neutral-flavored oil you prefer.

 - Carrots- If you use regular carrots, just cut them into about 1-2 inch chunks.
 Large and rustic.
 I generally just use baby carrots and throw them in whole.